timmcginley/41934/Assignments/A2/README.md

 ## Activity Completion

-### 01 Python script
+### 01 Your tool - A Python script
-* Your main.py tool including the code snippet from above.
+* Your `main.py` tool including the code snippet from above.
+You can have multiple Python files, but then they should be imported into the `main.py` script.

+### 02 The IFC model
-* A `model`folder with a .ifc model inside of it.
+* A `model` folder with a .ifc file inside of it.
+You can also have multiple IFC models placed here.

-### 02 A markdown file that describes:
+### 03 A markdown file that describes:
-* Describe the use case you have chosen
+* Describe the use case you have chosen.
 * Who is the use case for?
-* What disciplinary (non BIM) expertise did you use to solve the use case
+* What disciplinary (non BIM) expertise did you use to solve the use case?
-* What IFC concepts did you use in your script (would you use in your script)
+* What IFC concepts did you use in your script (or would you use in the rest of the tool)?
 * What disciplinary analysis does it require?
 * What building elements are you interested in?
 * What (use cases) need to be done before you can start your use case?
 * What is the input data for your use case?
 * What other use cases are waiting for your use case to complete?

-### 03 A BPMN file (or other diagram) saved as SVG or PNG.
+### 04 A BPMN diagram saved as SVG or PNG.
 * Describes the use case
 * Shows the exchange of information between the stakeholders in the use case
 * Helps you to see what inputs and outputs your use case has.

-### 03.5 A modified BPMN file (or other diagram) saved as SVG or PNG that defines the scope of your tool.
+### 04.5 A modified BPMN diagram saved as SVG or PNG that defines the scope of your tool.
 * Helps you to define the scope of your script